In partnership with The Watertown Free Public Library, The Historical Society of Watertown, and The Pigsgusset Initiative.

 MARISA DIAMOND (she/her/hers) is a multi-hyphenate artist and activist, and is thrilled to be joining the New Rep family!
 She is grateful for this opportunity to collaborate with an all Indigenous creative team, and honored to represent the Q’eqchi community.
 Marisa has worked as an actor, director, and stage manager in Massachusetts, St. Louis, and Michigan.
 She is a dual union member of SAG-AFTRA and AEA, as well the co-founder of a nationally recognized circus performance & education company, Diamond Family Circus.
 During the COVID-19 pandemic, she created and directed the first Circus International Film Festival.
 University of Michigan, BFA.
 Artist website: www.marisadiamond.com

-Geraldine Barney (she/her/hers) is a singer/songwriter and visual artist from Northwest New Mexico, the eastern part of the Navajo Nation.
-Geraldine explores the relationship between the traditional Navajo values and beliefs she grew up with on the Navajo Reservation and contemporary city life off the reservation.
+Geraldine Barney (she/her/hers) is a singer/songwriter and visual artist from the eastern part of the Navajo Nation, Northwest New Mexico.
 Straddling two cultures is a prominent theme in both her art and music.
-She exhibits and performs both her art and music to both local and national audiences and recently returned back to Tohatchi, NM after living in Boston, MA for 24 years.
-Geraldine studied printmaking at the Institute of American Indian Arts in Santa Fe, NM and at the Kansas City Art Institute, Kansas City, MO.
 Musically, Geraldine was selected by ethnomusicologists from the Smithsonian National Museum of American History to be one of the artists on two CDs: “Music of New Mexico: Native American Traditions” and “Heartbeat: Voices of First Nations Women”, both on the Smithsonian Folkways label.

 Ellice Patterson is the founder/ executive and artistic director of Abilities Dance, a Boston-based dance company that welcomes artists with and without disabilities.
-She is also the executive director of BalletRox, a Boston based nonprofit using dance education in school and after school.
+She has also served as the executive director of BalletRox 2020 – 2022, a Boston-based dance education program to provide access to high quality dance education to youth within Boston Public Schools/external partners and in our after-school program in Jamaica Plain.
 Outside of self-produced Abilities Dance’s shows, her choreography has appeared in the MFA, Links Hall in Chicago, Gibney Dance in NYC, The Series: Vol IV at the Ailey Citigroup Theatre in NYC, and more.
-She has given lectures and workshops at schools, universities, and organizations across the country including Fidelity Investments, Harvard, Boston University, and more.
+She has given lectures and workshops at schools, universities, and organizations across the country, including Harvard Graduate School of Education, Fidelity Investments, Boston University, and more.
 She earned her Bachelor of Arts in Biological Sciences from Wellesley College and her Masters of Science in Management Studies from Boston University Questrom School of Business.

 Angelique Dina (she/they) is a first-generation American-Nigerian and Native American storyteller.
 She is currently pursuing her undergraduate studies in Black studies, Theatre, and Anthropology at Rhode Island College with plans to attain her Ph.D.
 Dina is also a McNair scholar and has dedicated her research to Black theatrical storytellers.
 Her research question “How do contemporary Black Theatre artists change the narrative within theatre/theatrical institutions and use their work to inform the audience about the Black experience” stems from her journey as a Black femme storyteller.
 Her methods of storytelling include acting, dance, spoken-word, and playwriting.
 She is the associate artistic director at Epic Theatre in Cranston, where she also performs.
 She has also worked and performed with Trinity Rep, The Gamm, and The Wilbury Theater.
 She thanks God, her ancestors, and her community of Black and Brown indigenous folks for helping her on her journey through the world of art, whiteness, and erasure.